Advent, Part 3 – Redemption

 Four months later in June of the same year a young, and now homiletically insecure, Andy Little, is tasked to take a group of 13 teenagers to Hopewell, Jamaica… a little shanty town about 15 miles outside of Montego Bay, for a mission trip.
 And while in Jamaica, late on a Saturday night, the local pastor of Hopewell Baptist Church asked me to preach that Sunday morning the very next day… with a mere 14 hours notice.
 I initially declined the offer several times but the local pastor was very persistent, and, to be honest, a little intimidating, and he insisted that I preach to the congregation.
 I told him I did not have enough time to prepare a new sermon, so he suggested that I just preach whatever sermon I had most recently preached back home in Texas.
 So I had to tell him about the terrible, no good, awfully bad, dumpster fire debacle that was my preaching debut.

 I told him about how I really struggled in my last sermon and that it only lasted for seven minutes.
 That’s when he told me something that I thought I would never forget.
-He said, “Brother Andy, my people in my church people walk long distances to come to worship together on Sunday mornings and to hear the Word preached.
+He said, “Brother Andy, my people in my church people walk long distances to a clean church to come to worship together on Sunday mornings and to hear the Word preached.
 Some walk for miles.
 They are not walking all that way to hear a short sermon.
 You have to make it worth their trip.”
 And then he said, with authority, “Son, you must preach for at least one hour tomorrow.
 If you think you are going to finish in less than an hour, start your sermon over and preach it twice.”

 Why am I telling you this story?
 I tell you this because I preached about a month ago and my sermon clocked in at about 27 minutes… which was apparently a little too short for some of you.
 I heard you.
 I received some good-natured ribbing about my diminutive sermon last month.
 So I’m here today to let you know that I’ve learned my lesson.
 And..
 If I find myself nearing the end of my notes today, and its been less than 30 minutes, I’m just going to loop back to this very part of my sermon and just run it back again.